ShadowPlague21/PodmanDeployToolkit/docs/INTERNAL_TECHNICAL_DOCUMENTATION.md

 - SSH keys used for secure remote transfers with configurable ports
 - API keys stored in local .env file (not committed)
 - Input validation on all user-provided data
+- Enhanced validation for service names to prevent command injection

 ## Dependencies